-Trade receivables comprise of amounts due from sales of merchandise (less any impairments), memberships and grants, and are recognised and carried at original invoice amount.
-Trade and other receivables are recognised at amortised cost, less any allowance for expected credit losses.
+Trade receivables comprised of amounts due from sales of merchandise (less any impairments), memberships, grants, and sponsorship, are recognised and carried at original invoice amount.
+Trade and other receivables are recognised at cost, less any allowance for expected credit losses.
+The expected credit losses were 2022: \$24,665 (2021: \$16,708).